CapellanCZ/adulthinks/README.md

-   # AdultHinks - React Native Expo App
+   # AdulThinks - React Native Expo App

    A comprehensive learning and community platform built with React Native, Expo, and Supabase.

-   Reference link of the File Structure: https://medium.com/@nitishprasad/react-native-folder-structure-e9ceab3150f3

    ## 📁 Project Structure